 (n) a term of a kind, or a term that has an effect of a kind, prescribed by the regulations.

-(2) Before the Governor-General makes a regulation for the purposes of subsection (1)(n) prescribing a kind of term, or a kind of effect that a term has, the Minister must take into consideration:

-(a) the detriment that a term of that kind would cause to consumers; and

-(b) the impact on business generally of prescribing that kind of term or effect; and

-(c) the public interest.

-26. Terms that define main subject matter of consumer contracts etc. are unaffected
+26. Terms that define main subject matter of consumer contracts or small business contracts etc. are unaffected

-(1) Section 23 does not apply to a term of a consumer contract to the extent, but only to the extent, that the term:
+(1) Section 23 does not apply to a term of a consumer contract or small business contract to the extent, but only to the extent, that the term:

 (a) defines the main subject matter of the contract; or